 How many of us sit at a desk all day?
 Do you carry stress in your neck and shoulders?
 How many of us are staring down at our cell phones and tablets for multiple hours every day?
 We put A LOT of strain on our neck muscles so it’s important that we put some effort into loosening them whenever we get the chance.
 Our Oakville Acuncture Team is here to help!

-The Problematic Muscles
+Dr. Jenn’s Problematic Muscles

 There are 4 big culprits for neck stiffness, pain and even headaches!
 Your suboccipital muscles, splenius capitus, levator scapulae and trapezius can all cause a tight neck!